flandrade/backup-website/_posts/2014-01-03-mapa-canton-quito-en-formato-geojson.md

 ---
 layout:     post
-title:      Pixyll has Pagination
+title:      Mapa del cantón Quito en formato GeoJSON
-date:       2014-06-08 11:21:29
+date:       2014-01-03 21:30:00
 summary:    This is an empty post to illustrate the pagination component with Pixyll.
-categories: jekyll pixyll
+categories: maps projects
 ---

 This is an empty post to illustrate the pagination component with Pixyll.